-blocks are XORed with their preceding blocks.
+Figure 6 shows an idea of applying mode of operation to the eavesdropping protection.
+Data to be sent (data 1 and 2) are divided into blocks (A through D).
+The first block is XORed with the initialization vector (IV), and the following blocks are XORed with their preceding blocks.
 The XORed results are transferred via different paths.
-In the example, an attacker can only observe $B \bigoplus C$ and $C \bigoplus D$ , and does not know block B, which is transferred through a trusted path.
+In the example, an attacker can only observe $B \oplus C$ and $C \oplus D$, and does not know block B, which is transferred through a trusted path.
 So, he cannot obtain C and D any more.
 This idea can be said a block level data scrambling.
-Although it can provide the not-every-not-any protection, it introduces an additional data overhead because the length of packets is not integral multiple of block length in general.
+Although it can provide the notevery-not-any protection, it introduces an additional data overhead because the length of packets is not integral multiple of block length in general.

-According to those considerations, we select a byte stream based data scrambling approach described below.
+According to those considerations, we select a byte stream based data scrambling approach described below that avoids the issues of the approaches described so far.